-The said employees, agents, or representatives shall data and hold personal under strict operate confidentiality if the personal data are not intended for public disclosure.
+The said employees, agents, or representatives shall operate and hold personal data under strict confidentiality if the personal data are not intended for public disclosure.
 This obligation shall continue even after leaving the public service, transferring to another position, or upon terminating their employment or contractual relations.
 There shall be capacity building, orientation or training programs for such employees, agents or representatives, regarding privacy or security policies.